-Every year, with the assistance of volunteers, Daily Bread Food Bank conducts a survey across the GTA of people who access food banks.
-The surveys were completed with the cooperation of Daily Bread member agencies and regional partners: The Mississauga Food Bank, North York Harvest Food Bank, York Region Food Network and Feed the Need in Durham.
+Conducted with the assistance of volunteer the surveys are completed with the cooperation of Daily Bread member agencies and regional partners: The Mississauga Food Bank, North York Harvest Food Bank, York Region Food Network and Feed the Need in Durham.

 The Who’s Hungry 2012: Faces of Hunger, is an in-depth look at not just who is hungry, but why and how we can continue to fight hunger in our communities.
 The Hunger Snapshot contains some statistical highlights from the 2012 survey to provide you with a brief picture of poverty and hunger in the GTA.